thevuong/next15-filterlist/STEPS.md

 ## Go through the code

 - Async components, async layout
-- Data fetching server side in a [tab] page.tsx based on the params
+- Data fetching server side in a [tab] page.tsx based on the params.
+Searching directly to my database, no React state.
 - And we are accessing our db directly in the components and finishing the render there since they are server components.
 - Search is just submitting a query param with a get request
 - Tabs are navigating